 Consider these figures, on average:

-Semi-private room in a nursing home:
+for private room in a nursing home1

 So, what are your options?